You are here:

 In addition to online airline information, the following government sites provide information concerning possible travel issues in specific areas where you may be traveling.

 Note: The US State Department now recommends that all travelers, even short- term travelers register their trip.
-This recommendation is the result of the tsunami that hit in Southeast Asia, leaving many tourists unaccounted for.
+This recommendation is the result of the tsunami that hit in Southeast Asia a few years ago, leaving many tourists unaccounted for.
 Generally, travelers have been expected to visit a local consulate to inform the government of their whereabouts during lengthy stays overseas.
 Given the huge loss of life as a result of the tsunami, with most victims never being recovered, the government now wants the opportunity to contact or locate you.
 See Welcome to the Registration Home Page and follow the directions for short or long duration travel, clicking on the button to "Register My Trip."

 New Requirements for Travelers